Back to blog

 Context: We're a [B2B SaaS] in the [project management] niche.

-Role: Senior SEO strategist with 10 years experience.
+Role: Senior SEO strategist with 10 years of experience.

 Action: Generate a topic cluster around our pillar keyword "[keyword]".